The image shows a woman in a headscarf reading to a group of children, who are sitting around her and looking at a book together.

 Accommodation

-During this time, you’ll live with a wonderful refugee host family and eat your meals with them (we’ll organize this and cover the costs for you).
-In fact all you need to do is book your flights (normally £450 from the UK) and we’ll do the rest!
+We can offer you free accommodation and food for up to one month of your time volunteering.
+You’ll live with a wonderful refugee host family and eat your meals with them.
 Staying with a local family is truly a life-changing experience; you will be staying in either a traditional tent or adobe house and get to experience their rich tribal culture, tea ceremonies, and traditional music and dance.
-Saharawis are some of the friendly and most loving people you will ever meet, and you'll even get to learn some of the melodic local dialect, Hassaniya, only spoke by a few hundred thousand people in the world.
+Saharawis are some of the most friendly and loving people you will ever meet, and you'll even get to learn some of the melodic local dialect, Hassaniya, only spoken by a few hundred thousand people in the world.

 We will try to ensure that couples, friends, and family stay together.
 Accommodation is basic and clean with mattresses, pillows and blankets provided.
 We advise you to bring your own pillow as the pillows here can be quite hard and scratchy.